 - 15. Consultation has recently concluded on a review of the overarching National Planning Policy Framework (NPPF) which, once in place, will change the national context for emerging local policies and further reduce the extent to which local planning authorities can directly intervene in and influence development and change.
-Consequently, there may be other work not identified in this LDS resulting from as yet unimplemented legislative and regulatory reforms. - 16.
+A further government technical consultation on implementing the wide ranging reforms already announced, as well as seeking views on other prospective changes to the planning system, commenced in February and is ongoing until mid-April.
+Consequently, there may be other work not identified in this LDS resulting from as yet unimplemented and unannounced legislative and regulatory reforms. - 16.
 In particular, local planning authorities are urged to accelerate the delivery of housing on underused brownfield land, supported by a proposed statutory requirement to include a proportion of low cost starter homes on all suitable sites in local plans.
 The government's increased emphasis on promoting discounted home ownership at the expense of affordable rented and social rented housing means that the national definition of "affordable housing" itself is now proposed to be changed.
 Notwithstanding this, evidence suggests that the great majority of affordable housing need in Norwich will continue to be for rented accommodation.
 The impending national policy changes will have implications for many local planning authorities whose affordable housing policies are founded on evidence which does not take full account of the need for these types of housing.
 This and other national policy shifts will inevitably need to be taken into account when housing policies are eventually reviewed in the Greater Norwich Local Plan.